Joe Girardi

 Girardi found quick success as manager of the Yankees.
 While they missed the postseason in his first season, 2008, the last one played at old Yankee Stadium, they still finished 16 games above .500.
 In 2009, they had a dream season, christening their new ballpark, New Yankee Stadium, with a World Series win over the Philadelphia Phillies.
 They then made the postseason, the next three seasons, although they could proceed no further than the American League Championship Series.
 That run of early success secured Giardi's position so that when the Yankees went through the predictable difficult transition caused by the retirement of long-time stars such as Derek Jeter, Mariano Rivera, Jorge Posada, Alex Rodriguez and Mark Teixeira in the mid-2010s, no one questioned his leadership.
 He did manage another postseason finish in 2015, but New York lost the Wild Card Game at home to a great performance by Dallas Keuchel of the Houston Astros.

 Girardi is known for an unsentimental managing style.
-He will not hesitate to change a starting pitcher who is just one or two outs shy of qualifying for a win if he feels the situation demands it, and will not hesitate to bench a fan favorite if he thinks another player would contribute more (both Posada and Alex Rodriguez were at the receiving end of this treatment in their final season).
-He will play an unheralded youngster instead of a big-salaried veteran who is struggling, and will quickly yank a relief pitcher who has less than excellent stuff: David Robertson was the heir apparent to Mariano Rivera, but when Mo was lost for the year to an ankle injury in 2012 and Robertson faltered in his first few opportunities to close in his absence, Girardi quickly turned to Rafael Soriano.
+He did not hesitate to change a starting pitcher who was just one or two outs shy of qualifying for a win if he felt the situation demanded it, and would not hesitate to bench a fan favorite if he thought another player would contribute more (both Posada and Alex Rodriguez were at the receiving end of this treatment in their final season).
+He would play an unheralded youngster ahead of a big-salaried veteran who was struggling, and would quickly yank a relief pitcher who had less than excellent stuff: David Robertson was the heir apparent to Mariano Rivera, but when Mo was lost for the year to an ankle injury in 2012 and Robertson faltered in his first few opportunities to close in his absence, Girardi quickly turned to Rafael Soriano.
 Similarly, when Aroldis Chapman struggled in 2017, he quickly gave way to Dellin Betances, huge contract be damned.
-But the players know this is the drill, and he is respected for making it clear that the interests of the team always trump those of any individual player.
+But the players knew this was the drill, and he was respected for making it clear that the interests of the team always trumped those of any individual player.

 The two most similar players through 2023, according to the similarity scores method, are Brent Mayne and Birdie Tebbetts.